Layering skincare ingredients correctly is key to an effective routine. But, it can be overwhelming, especially for newbies.

 Related reads:

-A skin-lightening ingredient, alpha arbutin is typically taken from plants like bearberries, blueberries, and cranberries.
-It works by targeting melanin-producing cells of the skin to fade stubborn hyperpigmentation.
+A skin-lightening ingredient, alpha arbutin is typically derived from plants like bearberries, blueberries, and cranberries.
+It works by targeting melanin-producing cells to fade stubborn hyperpigmentation.

-For an added brightening boost, we recommend pairing it with other spot faders like vitamin C.
+For an added brightening boost, we recommend combining it with spot-fading ingredients like vitamin C.

 Related read: Alpha arbutin for skin: Benefits, functions, & review